PietroJomini/auri/docs/features.md

     - [ ] threaded
     - [ ] transposition table
       - [ ] hash
+        - [ ] zobrist
+        - [ ] test collisions
       - [ ] rotations
+        - [ ] incremental rotation: i have 4 positions, each for one rotation, and i update all of them at the same time
+          - pros: faster
+          - cons: 4x space used
   - [ ] evaluation
     - [ ] hand-made euristic
       - [ ] distance to road